Start Your Own Union

 she is getting the sack for

-- requires complex thought, skills & knowledge all for
+- requires complex thought, skills & knowledge unpaid while

 - need help and have your home number